charroux/CodingWithKubernetes/README.md

 ## Behind the scene

-Lauch the Shell inside the containner:
+Lauch the Shell inside the frontend container:
 ```
 kubectl exec -it deployment.apps/back-end-deployment sh
 ```